ssnio/PhaseSlopeIndex.jl/README.md

 ### Usage

-For detailed examples, please see the [PhaseSlopeIndex.jl.ipynb notebook](https://github.com/ssnio/PhaseSlopeIndex.jl/tree/master/notebooks).
+For detailed examples, please see the [PhaseSlopeIndex.jl.ipynb](https://github.com/ssnio/PhaseSlopeIndex.jl/tree/master/notebooks).

 The only exported function is `data2psi`: